 We will keep in touch with children, parents and home learning through our Tapestry and ClassDojo platforms as well as by email.
 It is really important that we keep communication open between home and school staff to see how things are going, but also to let us know of any difficulties or concerns you may have.

 Key Worker Childcare Provision

-Although we are closed as an educational setting, we are open for Key Worker Childcare Provision.
+We are open for Key Worker Childcare Provision.
 This means that we can support those parents who are critically involved in keeping the country going, particularly those in frontline NHS work, during the lock-down.
 School will be operating with a much reduced staff team, which will run on a rotation.
 We hope this will allow us to protect and keep staff safe as well as keeping the provision available for the duration of the school closure.
 Advice remains that wherever possible children and families should remain at home.
 This will support the national efforts to cope throughout the COVID-19 time.

 Families who have identified themselves as being Key Workers are on our list to receive a weekly booking form.
 This will allow you to book sessions, as and when you need them, in order that you can continue critical work.
 If there is any other alternative, this should be used first.

 We are lucky to know all of our families in our school community and are in touch with those who we feel may be isolated and vulnerable at this time.
 As part of our safeguarding policy and practice, we are in contact with these families and providing support as needed.
 Should you feel you need support at any time during the school closure, please let us know by getting in touch by telephone or email.
 Please also use the 'Useful contacts for parents and carers' which is at the bottom of this page.